“River Roots has been said to be an Alternative to multi year post secondary education programs, both by grads and industry professionals !!”

 Our goal of the River Roots Program is to create a learning opportunity for students to become well rounded outdoor professionals.
 Those who graduate from the program will be hard working, growth oriented leaders that have the skills, experience, and certifications to manage risk, make decisions, be environmental stewards, and inspire others.

-Your end goal may be to enter a career in outdoor education or backcountry guiding, to seek personal growth, to gain certifications and experience, a wicked cool adventure and stories to last a lifetime.
+Your end goal may be to enter a career in outdoor education or backcountry guiding, to seek personal growth, to gain certifications and experience, to go on an epic adventure or have stories to last a lifetime.
 You decide.

-By fully immersing yourself for 42 days with a focus on white water paddling expeditions, you will;
+By fully immersing yourself for 42 days with a focus on white water canoeing expeditions, you will;

 - Earn Certifications

 - Learn to manage risk

 - Become Environmental Stewards